Olena1788/first-project/README.md

 # Bangor Garden Club

-Bangor Garden Club is a site which aims to promote environmental causes and motivate people to learn from experienced gardeners as well as share their knowledge, ideas and know-how with new generations of gardeners.
+Bangor Garden Club is a site that aims to promote environmental causes and motivate people to learn from experienced gardeners as well as share their knowledge, ideas and know-how with new generations of gardeners.
 The site will be targeted towards people who love gardening and look for ways to socialise.
 Bangor Garden Club will be useful for gardeners who want to join the club in order to participate in projects, share their ideas and knowledge with others.

 ![Responsive Mockup](documentation/testing/ami-responsive.png)